open-pioneer/trails-openlayers-base-packages/src/experimental-packages/new-editing/README.md

 ### Editing Handler

 The editing handler provides callbacks for persisting feature changes.
-All handlers are async and should interact with your backend service:
+All handlers are async and should apply the changes made by the user to the backing storage of your layer(s).
+For example, to persist changes using a (fictional) REST API:

 ```tsx
 const editingHandler: EditingHandler = {